berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 * Service control policies (SCPs) are one type of policy that you can use to manage your organization.
 SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.
 SCPs are available only in an organization that has all features enabled.
 SCPs aren't available if your organization has enabled only the consolidated billing features.
 * The only way to restrict root user is Service Control Policy.
 * Master account can not be restricted with Service Control Policy.
+* Dedicated hosts are EC2 hosts for a given type and size that can be dedicated to you.
+The number of instances that can run on the host is fixed - depending on the type and size.
+An on-demand or reserved fee is charged for the dedicated host - there are no charges for instances running on the host.
+Dedicated hosts are generally used when software is licensed per core/CPU an not compatible with running within a shared cloud environment.
+* Three main reasons for using a dedicated host:
+1. To meet compliance and regulatory requirements
+2. To control instance placement
+3. When bringing your own software license

 # 2- EC2